netinupur/car-or-tree-with-Spark-DL/README.md

 ## Executive Summary

-Through the project we were able to:
+Through this project we were able to:

 1. Gain exposure to reading in image datasets into a distributed file system
 2. Learn how to configure Spark clusters to add any necessary libraries
-3. Process a very large unstructured dataset using Spark
+3. Practice processing very large unstructured datasets using Spark
-4. Become familiar with conducting machine learning on Spark using `mllib` and `sparkdl`
+4. Become familiar with conducting machine learning in Spark using `mllib` and `sparkdl`

 | Navigation |